-Although a number of approaches have been developed to estimate change points based on a single covariate, no rigorous theory has been developed for a change hyperplane based on multiple covariates.
-In this study, we developed a novel two-step approach to estimate the change-hyperplane parameters and a testing procedure to verify the existence of a change hyperplane for univariate survival data.
-We have developed an adaptive m-out-of-n bootstrap to construct
+Although a number of approaches have been developed to estimate the change point that is based on a single covariate, no rigorous theory has been developed for the change hyperplane that is based on multiple covariates.
+In this paper, we developed for the first time a two-step approach to estimate the change hyperplane parameters and a testing procedure to verify the existence of a change hyperplane for univariate survival data.
+We developed an adaptive m out of n bootstrap to construct the confidence interval and provided an easy way to determine the appropriate m.
+We proved the asymptotic properties of the proposed change hyperplane estimators.
+To our knowledge, no previous work has ever derived such asymptotic distribution for a change plane estimator.
+As shown in our simulation studies, the estimator is approximately unbiased and its confidence interval has a good coverage rate.

-Estimate $(\times 10^{-2})$ $\exp(\text{Est}) (\times 10^{-2})$ p-value (×10 -2 )
+Estimate $(\times 10^{-2})$ $\exp(\text{Est}) (\times 10^{-2}) \text{ p-value}$ $(\times 10^{-2})$

 Age 7.1 107.3 < 1

 Change Hyperplane -42.8 65.2 < 1

 Diabetes 38.5 146.9 < 1

 Smoke 31.5 137.0 < 1

 Hypertension 2.7 102.8 70.7

-Table 5.
-Regression Coefficient Estimates in CHS
+Table 5: Regression Coefficients Estimates in CHS